-Trump appears to confirm report he authorised CIA operations in Venezuela
+Trump authorises CIA operations in Venezuela, says mulling land attack

 Claiming wartime powers

-Trump’s response, at times meandering, touched on his oft-repeated claims about Venezuela, though.
+Trump’s responses, at times meandering, touched on his oft-repeated claims about Venezuela.

 Since taking office for a second term, Trump has sought to assume wartime powers – using laws like the Alien Enemies Act of 1798 – by alleging that Venezuela had masterminded an “invasion” of migrants and criminal groups onto US soil.